Framework Category

 Does your organization have documented processes for securely sharing information during incident response that align with established information sharing agreements?

-This question assesses whether your organization has formalized procedures for sharing security incident information with appropriate stakeholders while maintaining confidentiality and compliance with agreements.
+Controlled information sharing during a response is the subject: the question asks whether you have documented processes for sharing incident information in line with established sharing agreements.
 Secure information sharing during incidents is critical to coordinate effective responses, meet regulatory requirements, and maintain trust with partners and customers.

 Does your organization voluntarily share information about observed threat actor tactics, techniques, and procedures (TTPs) with an Information Sharing and Analysis Center (ISAC) or similar industry group after removing sensitive data?